 Bicycling is quite popular in New Zealand in the summer time, and with the narrow roads and no shoulders, you have to be extremely careful when passing bicyclists on the roads – especially when its raining (and no the rain doesn’t seem to stop a lot of the bicyclists from riding).
-Be especially careful when its raining and coming up to a cyclist on a narrow windy road.
+Be especially careful when its raining and approaching a cyclist on a narrow windy road.

 The maximum speed limit is 100KM/hour on any open road.
 There are few police outside of the towns, however they are very aggressive near the towns in keeping cars under the speed limit.
 As opposed to drinking and driving which is a big problem in many countries, “sleeping and driving” appears to be a major problem in New Zealand, if the many bill boards and signs are any indication.